nawafAlkhadidi/Quizu-flutter-app/README.md

 # Quiz U App :

-In this project, I developed an application using the Dart language (Flutter), A simple app that displays many questions and the user has to answer as many in 2 minutes only.
+In this project, I developed an application using the Dart language (Flutter), a simple app that displays many questions and the user has to answer in 2 minutes only.

-This app was created as part of Okoul second challenge.
-See challenge details here

 # dependencies :
   dio: ^4.0.6